Neal Adams

 Neal Adams (June 15, 1941 – April 28, 2022) was an American comic book artist.
 He was the co-founder of the graphic design studio Continuity Associates, and was a creators-rights advocate who helped secure a pension and recognition for Superman creators Jerry Siegel and Joe Shuster.
-During his career, Adams co-created the characters Ra's al Ghul, Man-Bat, and John Stewart for DC Comics.
+During his career, Adams co-created the characters John Stewart, Man-Bat, and Ra's al Ghul for DC Comics.